 You can keep yours strictly professional, or visualize everything you don’t want to forget (e.g. attend UI design webinar on Wednesday, August 29).
 You can even turn your email into a personal task board so that you can keep it organized and manage your inbox with ease.

-Personal task boards usually have simple designs including just a few columns for the different states of progress.
+Personal task boards usually have simple designs including just a few columns for the different stages of progress.
 The main benefit that comes with implementing a personal board is that you can easily manage your tasks and rearrange their order of execution in case of unforeseen circumstances.

 Team Task Boards